 This design features an intricately designed triangular edging piece, ideal to use as a border or divider.

-Sizzix 3-D Impresslits Embossing Folders cut and emboss in just one quick and easy step.
-No need to line up the cut out shape to emboss - this folder does both at the same time!
+Sizzix 3-D Impresslits Embossing Folders will cut and emboss in just one quick and easy step.
+No need to line up the cut out shape to emboss or trim afterwards... this folder does both at the same time!
 It cuts out the shape at the same time as moulding a 3-dimensional design.
 Will work with a wide variety of papers and cardstocks.

 Perfect for creating faux metal embellishments, multiple layering effects, making 3D elements for cards and pages.
 Designed to cut a single sheet of cardstock, paper, metallic foil, vellum.
-The design can be used embossed (raised) or debossed (indented, lowered).
+The finished design can be used either way up - embossed (raised) or debossed (indented, lowered).

 What's an embossing folder anyway?

 The Impresslit cuts out this shape at the same time as embossing the design to give it a raised 3-dimensional effect.

-Its very clever and the detail of these 3D embossing folders is amazing.
+Its very clever and the detail created using this Impresslit is amazing.

-- I'm happy to post you a finished sample :) Any excuse to play!
+- I'm happy to post you a sample :) Any excuse to play!

 How to use an Impresslit...

-- Mist your paper very lightly with water on both sides.
+- Mist your paper very lightly with water on both sides (optional, but does make a difference).

-- Run through your favourite manual die cutting machine (eg, Cuttlebug, Sidekick, Spellbinders, Sizzix, etc - all available and sold separately).
-Sizzix recommends using one cutting pad with the main platform and winding through up to 3 times for a detailed and deeper 3D finish.
+- Sizzix recommends using one cutting pad with the main platform and winding through up to 3 times for a detailed and deeper 3D finish.

-- Take your paper out of the Impresslit die cutting and embossing folder ... its all ready to go, let it dry completely.
+- Take your paper out of the Impresslit die cutting and embossing folder ... its all ready to go.

-Once dry, the design is quite firm and the depth of detail is quite amazing.
-Alter before or after you cut and emboss - try staining, sanding, distressing and colouring.
-Experiment and have fun!
+Once dried, the design is quite firm and the detail is quite amazing.
+Alter with staining, sanding, distressing and colouring.
+Have fun!